September 9, 2014

 The cost of goods sold (COGS) is what it costs you to stock items.
 That can include freight, handling charges, special taxes and the cost of the merchandise itself, but nothing else.

-To determine your COGS, take your beginning inventory, add purchases made at your determined start of period being measured (monthly, quarterly, annually, etc.), plus purchases during that period, then, finally, minus end of period inventory.
+To determine your COGS, take your beginning inventory, add purchases made at your determined start of the period being measured (monthly, quarterly, annually, etc.), plus purchases during that period, then, finally, minus end of the period inventory.

 2. Inventory Turn Rate

 Your inventory turnover shows how many times your inventory is sold and replaced over a period of time, normally per year.
 A low turnover implies poor sales.
 A high ratio generally means strong sales, although it can also be an indicator of poor purchasing or inventory control.
-To calculate your turn ratio, divide your annual cost of goods sold by your average inventory—the total of the 12 end of month inventory numbers divided by 12—at cost.
+To calculate your turn ratio, divide your annual cost of goods sold by your average inventory — the total of the 12 end of month inventory numbers divided by 12 — at cost.
 According to industry standards, the accepted goal is to work for three to five turns per year.

 3. Markup Versus Margin